natgo/wt-wiki-scraper/wikitext-transpiled/ground/Pz.II%20F.md

 <!-- ''Offensive and anti-aircraft machine guns not only allow you to fight some aircraft but also are effective against lightly armoured vehicles.
 Evaluate machine guns and give recommendations on its use.'' -->
 {{main|MG34 (7.92 mm)}}

-Just like its predecessor, this tank has one coaxial 7.92 mm MG 34.
+Just like its predecessor, this tank has one coaxial 7.92 mm MG34.
 Due to the slow turret traverse common to most lower-rank German tanks, this is not a very practical weapon.

 {| class="wikitable" style="text-align:center" width="50%"
 |-